Azure-Samples/iot-hub-c-intel-nuc-gateway-getting-started/Lesson5/README.md

 ## Compile and run hello_world sample

+These steps will guide you compile the Azure gateway SDK's hello_world sample application on your Intel NUC.
+This sample application creates a gateway from hello_world.json file and use two modules in Azure IoT gateway SDK to log a "hello world" message to a file every 5 seconds.

 Please follow the [Compile and run Azure gateway SDK module and sample application](#) for detailed walkthough of the steps below.

 1. **`npm install`** - Install the npm packages